vi/websocat/doc/clihelp.md

   websocat -b ws-l:127.0.0.1:8080 udp:127.0.0.1:1234
     WebSocket-to-UDP converter

-Use doc.md for reference of all Websocat functions
+Use https://websocat.net/websocat4/ (or 'doc' directory in the source code) for reference of all Websocat functions
 ```